OpenSTL/build4stl-jekyll-site/_posts/2015-05-23-stl-retrojam.md

 * Noon: Lunch (Pointer's Pizza)
 * 2:00 PM: Pick Up

-You may use the adjacent parking garage when arriving and departing (Look for the RetroJam signs.)
+You may park in the parking garage just to the south of the SSB Building.

 {% include map.html latitude = '38.7109212' longitude = '-90.3116083' %}